 No. Yes.
 Well, let’s put it this way.
-It’d be much better for you to email me an MP3 file at least a day before your event, so I can download it, ‘preview’ it & know (1) the file is free from any ‘bots’ or viruses & (2) how I need to ‘cue’ it and/or adjust my treble/base for the cut.
-But if you need to supply me with your own recorded ‘song’ or a friend’s music, please have it on a USB & get it to us ASAP when I arrive.
+It’d be much better for you to email me an MP3 file at least a day before your event, so I can download it, ‘preview’ it & know (1) the file is free from any ‘bots’ or viruses & (2) how I need to ‘cue’ it and/or (3) adjust treble/base for the cut.
+But if you need to supply us with your own recorded ‘song’ or a friend’s music, please have it on a USB & get it to me ASAP when I arrive.
 Fair enough?

 Of course.
-I put out a ‘Request Book’ on one of the subbies, with plenty of pens & I even announce early in the event, if you like, that I welcome them.
-However, understand: while I carry 50000+ cuts with me, I don’t have ‘everything ever recorded’.
+I put out a ‘Request Book’ on one of the subbies, with plenty of pens & even announce early in the event, if you like, that I welcome them.
+However, understand: while I carry 75,000+ cuts, I don’t have ‘everything ever recorded’.
 ‘Standards’ from the 50’s forward, yes.
-EVERYTHING Country-Rock-Pop-Urban from the last 3-5 years: yes.
+EVERYTHING Country-Rock-Pop-Urban from last 3-5 years: yes.
 But if someone asks for ie: Blues Traveler, unless you requested me to bring it: no. Or Twiddle.
 LOL.
-That being said, if any of your guests yells out ‘Free Bird’ & you approve it, we’re cool.
+That being said, if any guests yells out ‘Free Bird’ & you approve it, I’m cool.

 Yes.
 ‘Master of Ceremonies’ (MC) duties are S.O.P.
-You & I will work on a Wedding Day Planner that will include all announcements, introductions, etc. The rest of the time: I just shut up & rock the floor.
-But I always have a mic/stand setup, right next to me, just in case.
+You & I will work on a Wedding Day Planner that will include all announcements, introductions, etc. The rest of the time: Ijust shut up & rock the floor.
+Butalways have a mic/stand setup, right next to me, just in case.

-No. Between folks with certain nerve disorders or eyesight/health issues: I don’t.
+Between folks with certain nerve disorders or eyesight/health issues: NO.

-2.5 to 3 hours early to setup & sound check & brush my teeth, change clothes, etc. I’ve already, by that time, shared our ‘Itinerary’ (printed versions) that I’ve worked on with you ahead of time with the photographer, caterer, venue manager.
-Then I check with you, via cell or text, if there’s any last minute changes or additions to ie: intros, toasts, etc.
+2 to 2.5 to 3 hours early to setup & sound check & brush my teeth, change clothes, etc. I’ve already, by that time, shared your ‘Itinerary’ (printed versions) that I’ve worked on with you ahead of time with the photographer, caterer, venue manager.
+Then I check with you, via cell or text, if there’s any last-minute changes or additions to ie: intros, toasts, etc.

 Funny you ask…up here in Vermont, playing so many weddings under tents & ‘summits’ of ski resorts, often are asked to play the ‘Ceremony’ music, plus have a microphone/stand, without power.
-No problem: I have a very special, battery powered system, including a wireless mic, that I can roll over to your ceremony location.
-And it’s not some little junky portable system, it’s an Alto system, with a 12″ Main, plenty of power (400 watts) of quality sound.
-What I will bring with it is a separate ‘DJ Stand’ which I use strictly for ‘remote’ ceremony locations & of course, a DJ setup to play your songs (welcoming, wedding party entrance, bride’s entrance, recessional and as well, if the cocktail party is at the Ceremony location, music for that too!)
+No problem: I have a very special, battery powered PRO system, incl/wireless mic or lapel mics, that I can roll over to your ceremony location.
+And it’s not some little junky portable boombox, it’s an JBL system, 12″ Main, plenty of power (400 watts) of quality sound.
+What I also bring with it is a separate ‘DJ Stand’ which I use strictly for ‘remote’ ceremony locations & of course, a DJ setup to play your songs (welcoming, wedding party entrance, bride’s entrance, recessional and as well, if the cocktail party is at the Ceremony location, music for that too!)